saramashfej/rudderstackworkshop101/README.md

 <script src="https://cdn.rudderlabs.com/v1.1/rudder-analytics.min.js"></script>

  ```
 b.
-Note where it says <WRITE_KEY> and <DATA_PLANE_URL>, you’ll need to replace those with the details you copied in Steps 1.b and 1.e.
-You will notice here that we are calling two methods:
+Note where it says <WRITE_KEY> and <DATA_PLANE_URL>, you’ll need to replace those with the details you copied in Steps 1.b and 1.e. (make sure you replace the brackets <> with quotations "") You will notice here that we are calling two methods:

 1. The **load()** method will set up and establish a connection to the Source you’ve configured in RudderStack earlier.
 2. The **page()** method will capture page details, you have the option of removing this or adding other methods to capture different types of user information.